theday79/cbctrecon/README.md

 Plastimatch does not yet support ITK 5, but we apply a patch as a workaround until official support.

-If you want to use Visual Studio 2015, you must use CUDA 8.0 or above due to compiler incompatibilities.

-If you want to use Visual Studio 2017 (v14.11 or **earlier**), you must use CUDA 9.0 or above AND set `CUDA_HOST_COMPILER="C:/Program Files (x86)/Microsoft Visual Studio/[VS edition]/VC/Tools/MSVC/[cl version]/bin/Hostx64/x64/cl.exe"` due to compiler incompatibilities

 If you want to use CUDA without nVidia hardware, then use the PGI compiler (pgc, pgcc) with nvcc from the CUDA SDK and copy the cuda dll's from the pgi bin directory to your working directory.

 Avoid using Intel TBB when compiling dependencies or deal with the compile linking problems yourself.

-For older versions of Qt, ITK, CUDA check the RTK and Plastimatch compilation instructions (Good luck).